Fairly Allocating Many Goods with Few Queries: Two Agents

 \subsection{Envy-freeness}

 Next, we turn our attention to envy-freeness.
 Unlike the case of EF1, allocations that satisfy envy-freeness are not guaranteed to exist.
-We show that for two agents with identical monotonic valuations, even an algorithm that only decides whether an envy-free allocation exists already needs to make an exponential number of queries in the worst case.
+We show that for two agents with identical monotonic utilities, even an algorithm that only decides whether an envy-free allocation exists already needs to make an exponential number of queries in the worst case.
 A similar argument holds for algorithms that compute an envy-free allocation whenever one exists.

 \begin{proposition} Assume that $m$ is even.
-Any deterministic algorithm that determines whether an envy-free allocation exists for two agents with identical monotonic valuations uses at least $\binom{m}{m/2}$ queries in the worst case. \end{proposition}
+Any deterministic algorithm that determines whether an envy-free allocation exists for two agents with identical monotonic utilities uses at least $\binom{m}{m/2}$ queries in the worst case. \end{proposition}